What is the function of the Postgraduate Research Service?

 I have lost my Campus Card, where do I get a replacement?

-The Library issues replacement campus cards, on payment of a £10 fee.
+The Library issues replacement campus cards, on payment of fee.
 If your campus card has been stolen the replacement fee is waived if a police crime sheet number is shown.
+Further information can be found at https://portal.uea.ac.uk/itservices/accounts/campus-cards

 How will my progress be assessed?

-Schools are required to monitor student progress regularly throughout the programme.
+Schools are required to monitor student progress regularly throughout their programme.